Find your best self before the wedding ceremony and read marriage, relationship, and wellness tips from Denver wedding officiant, Michael Moody.

 -The foundation of collective trauma, and historical examples outside of the current COVID-19 pandemic.

--The point that a crisis evolves into collective memory.
+-The point at which a crisis evolves into collective memory.

 -The difference between the collective and individual memory of trauma.